secretstartups/handbook/finance/growth-and-development/index.html.md

 **Training Aligned to GitLab L&D**

-Together with GitLab L&D, we created the [Finance Learning Hub](https://gitlab.edcast.com/channel/5370), a curated learning channel in GitLab Learn.
+Together with GitLab L&D, we created the [Finance Learning Hub](https://levelup.gitlab.com/pages/finance-hub), a curated learning channel in Level Up.

 To align and support the broader GitLab L&D efforts, we will promote the training made available by the People team.
 This will allow us to give back and contribute in a way that makes this program even stronger.
 We will continue to look for ways to create a curriculum that fits the different areas of the finance org.